MaestroError/eloquent-regex/README.md

 ## Getting Started

 Simply install the package via Composer, and you're ready to take the pain out of regex in your PHP/Laravel applications.
-Follow our quick start guide below to dive in.
+Run for installation:

 ```bash
 composer require maestroerror/eloquent-regex
 ```

-Later, here will be added our quick start guide.

 Remember, regex doesn't have to be a source of frustration.
 With EloquentRegex, you're on your way to becoming a regex master, all while writing cleaner, more maintainable Laravel code.